 Sound teaching means teaching that is healthy and free from defect.
 This verse says that healthy teaching must be endured; it often confronts and challenges us in ways that are not comfortable, yet are vital to our spiritual welfare.
 Paul warned that there will be a time when people will insist on hearing only what they want to hear, and it seems there will be no shortage of teachers to scratch that itch.

 A church can be consistently accurate in what it is teaching but still fail to have healthy teaching.
 If the teaching focuses primarily on the positive, but rarely, addresses the dangers, the cautions, and the warnings that are presented throughout the scriptures, then that teaching is not sound.
-The imbalance of only focusing on the positive is not a healthy representation of the truth.
-So while the parts may be accurate, the whole is defective and unsound.
+The imbalance of only focusing on the positive is not a true representation of the truth.
+So while the parts may be accurate, the whole is defective and misleading.

 God doesn’t want his people to live in a culture of fear and doubt.
 However, he does want us to be firmly grounded in the truths, both affirmative and adverse, that are presented in his word, and to live in light of these truths.

 The Bible has very encouraging things to say about God’s commitment and ability to keep us 4.
 And while these things should stir faith and confidence, they should not lead to presumption and complacency.
 God wants us to maintain a keen awareness of the difficulties and dangers we face; hence the explicit warnings presented throughout the word of God.
 We should be personally aware of these things, and also willing to share them with others.
 It is negligent, and eternally dangerous, to get so focused on the positive that we ignore the strong warnings that are spoken throughout the scriptures.

 With many other words he warned them; and he pleaded with them, “Save yourselves from this corrupt generation.”
 (Acts 2:40 NIV)